HC stays order asking Delhi govt to decide on giving rent for poor during COVID | Law-Order

 A bench of Chief Justice DN Patel and Justice Jyoti Singh issued notice on the Delhi government's appeal against the order passed by a single judge, who also held that a Chief Minister's promise to citizens is enforceable in nature.

+The notice was issued to petitioners -- daily wagers and workers -- on whose petition the single judge had passed the order which has been challenged by the Delhi Government.

 The bench said that irreparable loss would be caused to the appellant if an order of stay is not passed.
-"There is a prima case in favor of the appellant.
-Balance of convenience is in favor of the appellant and irreparable loss shall be caused.
-We stay the operation, implementation, and execution of the order of the single judge till the next date of hearing," said the bench which posted the matter for further hearing on November 29.
+“There is a prima facie case in favour of the appellant.
+Balance of convenience is in favour of the appellant and irreparable loss shall be caused.
+We stay the operation, implementation, and execution of the order of the single judge till the next date of hearing,” said the bench which posted the matter for further hearing on November 29.

-On July 22, Justice Prathiba M Singh had ruled that a Chief Minister's promise to citizens was enforceable and directed the AAP government to decide within six weeks Arvind Kejriwal's announcement that the state would pay rent on behalf of a poor tenant who is unable to do so on account of COVID19.
+On July 22 this year, Justice Prathiba M Singh had ruled that a Chief Minister's promise to citizens was enforceable and directed the AAP government to decide within six weeks Arvind Kejriwal's announcement that the state would pay rent on behalf of a poor tenant who is unable to do so on account of COVID19.

 The judge had opined that against the backdrop of a commitment made by Chief Minster, a lack of decision-making or indecision was contrary to law.